-They witnessed a suicide attempt.
+Inmates witnessed a suicide attempt.
 They received coloring pages instead of counseling.

 But a number of inmates say that CIW staff never told them what was happening.

-On the same day as the first positive test at CIW, the California Department of Corrections and Rehabilitation (CDCR) issued guidance requiring all staff to wear face masks.
+On the same day as the first positive test at CIW, the California Department of Corrections and Rehabilitation (CDCR) issued guidance requiring all staff members to wear face masks.
 It was “our first time seeing any staff in a mask,” Rianne Theriaultodom, an incarcerated woman who was in the medical isolation unit with Rugg, told The Post via JPay.
 This left the women “confused and terrified” about the disease’s progression in their facility.

-Thirty-six hours later, during which women screamed and banged on their doors, demanding answers, they were officially informed that they were in quarantine because of the virus.
+After 36 hours, during which women screamed and banged on their doors demanding answers, they were officially informed that they were in quarantine because of the virus.
 “Everyone in my unit seemed to have lost all control over their emotions,” Theriaultodom said.
 Even more shocking than the women’s deterioration was “that no one from mental health came by our doors to see how we were holding up.”

 It was worse, however, in the medical isolation unit.
 According to April Harris, an incarcerated woman who spent a month in medical isolation, women were refusing to take coronavirus tests to avoid being sent there.
 “People aren’t scared of covid-19, they are scared of the treatment of isolation,” she wrote to The Post in a Jpay email.

-Note: Correction: An earlier version of this story misreported that CDCR spokesperson Dana Simas didn’t respond to a question about coloring pages being distributed at the prison.
-The story has also been updated to clarify Simas’s response about the care available to inmates in distress.